Eileenzyf/ISO-App-Prediction/README.md

 	- Model Building to predict the number of reviews and ratings using a set of parameters.
 		- Stories:
 		1. *Run a simple linear regression model to check the R square, variable importance and residual plot to determine what advanced model to use.
 (2 point)*
-		2. *Run Neural Network, Random Forest Model to predict the number of reviews and ratings.*
+		2. *Run Neural Network, Random Forest Model to predict the number of reviews and ratings.
+(4 points)*
 	- Web App Development to build interactive features that allow users to enter their data to get predictions.

 ## Repo structure